Introduction

 Using Too Many Screws:

-Overusing screws can also have detrimental effects:
+Conversely, overusing screws can also have negative consequences:

 Best Practices for Screw Placement: